MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-explore-notebook.md

 Data Wrangler can also be used to perform one-hot encoding.
 To do so, re-open Data Wrangler.
 This time, select the `df_clean` data.

 1. Expand **Formulas** and select **One-hot encode**.
 2. A panel appears for you to select the list of columns you want to perform one-hot encoding on.
-Select **Geography** and **Gender**..
+Select **Geography** and **Gender**.

 You could copy the generated code, close Data Wrangler to return to the notebook, then paste into a new cell.
 Or, select **Add code to notebook** at the top left to close Data Wrangler and add the code automatically.